-Welcome to Steele Montessori Academy.
-We are delighted you have chosen our school as an educational home for your child and just as pleased to be serving your entire family through San Antonio's first public Montessori school.
-This handbook is a further effort to work together in the interest of children and families.
+It is with great pride that we welcome you to Steele Montessori Academy for the 2023-24 school year.
+We are delighted that you have chosen our school as an educational home for your child and just as pleased to be serving your entire family through San Antonio's first public Montessori school.
+This handbook is an effort to work together in the interest of children and families and share information about how we operate.

 We invite you to familiarize yourself with this Family Handbook and to use it as a reference tool.
-If you have questions, please ask.
-If you have suggestions, we welcome them.
+If you have questions, please ask and if you have suggestions, we welcome them.
 We welcome you and your children to a year of discovery and growth!